-Women's Economic Leadership, or WEL, means women gaining economic and social power to move out of poverty.
+Women's Economic Leadership or WEL means women gaining economic and social power to move out of poverty.
 In practical terms, this means:

+Our starting point for promoting WEL is one of rights.
+Women have the right to participate equally and fully and enjoy equal control in the economy.
 We also base our work on a fundamental economic argument that gender inequality slows economic growth, and conversely, gender equality can increase the productivity of investments in agriculture and other livelihoods initiatives.

 Women economic leaders can be producers, entrepreneurs or waged workers.

-Promoting WEL in agricultural markets
+WEL in agriculture

 - Enable smallholder women to access markets independently and equitably

-Researching women's collective action
+Women's collective action

 Collective action holds great promise for multitudes of women whose primary livelihood is dependent on their ability to farm the land and access markets.
 Launched in December 2009 and funded by the Bill and Melinda Gates foundation, the Researching Women's Collective Action project gathered evidence on effective ways of organising for women smallholders to enhance their incomes, asset ownership and empowerment.